Asuka Saitō: 2011–2023: Nogizaka46

 In 2017, Gentosha published Saitō's first photobook.
 Titled Shiosai, the photobook sold 58,215 copies in the first week.
 As of December 2018, the photobook has sold over two-hundred thousand copies.

 Saitō announced her graduation from Nogizaka46 on November 4, 2022.
 She would stay in the group until the end of 2022 and plans a graduation concert in 2023.
 She is the penultimate first generation member to leave the group.
-Asuka officially graduated from the group on December 31, 2022, and her graduation concert took place on May 17–18, 2023, at the Tokyo Dome, attended by 100 thousand people.
+Asuka officially graduated from the group on December 31, 2022, and her graduation concert took place on May 17–18, 2023, at the Tokyo Dome, attended by about 100 thousand people.

 Acting

 Saitō was active as an actress and model outside of Nogizaka46.
 She has played lead roles in the Japanese remake of the Taiwanese film You Are the Apple of My Eye and the NTV horror drama Zambi.
 After departing from Nogizaka46, Saitō returned to full-time acting.
 In March 2023, it was announced that she would portray Riko in the crime and suspense film Side by Side directed by Chihiro Ito.

 On January 9, 2023, it was revealed that Saitō was cast for both the film and television drama live-action adaptation of the manga My Home Hero as Reika Tosu, an 18-year-old college student trapped in an abusive relationship at the start of the story and who later becomes a police investigator after a timeskip.
 The movie is scheduled to air in March 2024.

 In January 23, 2024, it was announced that she is also set to star as Ai Hoshino for the live-action film adaptation of the manga Oshi no Ko.

+On January 21, 2025, she won the Newcomer of the Year award at the 48th Japan Academy Film Prize for her role in Oshi no Ko: The Final Act.
+On June 8, Saitō was officially appointed as the ambassador for the "National Green and Flower Fair Katsushika," held in her hometown of Katsushika Ward.
+On July 5 of the same year, she launched her first solo variety talk show, Saito Asuka's Let's Drink and Go Home Tonight, which began airing on the Nippon Television Network.